 Hello everyone!
 Here is a new fanfiction that I have been working on for some time, but never seem to have a good plot to fully develop the story into something.
 I honestly do not know how long this story will be because originally it was going to be a one-shot, but I'll try to make it a long story.
 Anyways, I hope you enjoy!

 Also a HUGE shout out to me new Beta Kucheeka!
 Right now, she is my saving grace!

 Chapter 1: Fog

-"Mr. Hummel, I'm sorry, but I've tried everything I could think of to help you son.
-We did one-on-one therapy sessions, group therapy I've even tried asking another teenager to help to see if they could get along."
-Dr. Moore said softy because she really did try everything she knew to help Kurt, but Kurt would never respond to any of her treatment.
+"Mr. Hummel, I'm sorry, but I've tried everything I could think of to help your son.
+We did one-on-one therapy sessions, group therapy, and I've even tried asking another teenager to help to see if they could get along," Dr. Moore said softy because she really did try everything she knew to help Kurt, but Kurt would never respond to any of her treatment.

 "Mr. Hummel, perhaps Kurt may like it if I-" Dr. Moore stopped herself midsentence seeing a flyer out of her window, a sudden rush of thought came to her mind.

 "What Doc?
 Perhaps Kurt like what?"
 Burt questioned.

 "Perhaps Kurt may like having a therapy dog," Dr. Moore suggested glancing back at the poster of a lost dog.
 Of course!
 Why didn't she think of it before?!